EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 The final strategy for handling conflicts is to write your own code.
 Many will argue this is the best approach.
 It is certaiy the only one that will allow you to embed your business logic into the conflict handling.

-Bucardo allows loading of snippets of Perl code known as "customcodes".
+Bucardo allows loading of snippets of Perl code known as “customcodes”.
 These codes take effect at specified times, such as after triggers are disabled, or when a sync has failed because of an exception.
-The specific time we want is called "conflict", and it is an argument to the "whenrun" attribute of the customcode.
+The specific time we want is called “conflict”, and it is an argument to the “whenrun” attribute of the customcode.
 A customcode needs a name, the whenrun argument, and a file to read in for its content.
 They can also be associated with one or more syncs or tables.